Job Archives

 - Work with various cultural and ethnic groups in a tactful and efficient manner.

-- Ability to travel between all clinic locations as needed when directed by supervisor.
+- Ability to travel between all health center locations as needed when directed by the provider’s supervisor.

 - Participate in any special projects, community events, and committees as required by NTACHC.

-- At least one-year experience as Nurse Practitioner in Family Medicine.
+- At least one-year experience as Nurse Practitioner in Women’s Health.

 - Active Texas R.N. license or eligibility to practice professional nursing in the state of Texas.